Last Updated on August 18, 2022

 Magnesium is meant to help with stress, depression and anxiety.
 This can be found in spinach and almonds too along with dark chocolate and avocado.

 When your immune system is low, such as when you have a cold, it can sometimes make more hair fall out.
 I work in a school with kids that don’t always cover coughs and sneezes or wash their hands properly so again I then became paranoid.
 I’d use Emergen-C 1000mg Vitamin C Dietary Supplement to try and keep my immune system up.

 (I asked the dermatologist if it was OK for me to take the biotin and Emergen-C supplements and he said it was fine for my situation)

 Should I Use Topical Steroids For Hair Loss?

 Looking back, if it was to happen again (fingers crossed it won’t), I probably wouldn’t bother with using a topical steroid.
-I don’t think it particularly sped anything up, it just meant that every evening I had to touch my giant bald hole, when I just wanted to pretend that it didn’t exist.
-At the 2 month mark I actually had the steroid injected straight into my head, which as you can imagine wasn’t that fun.
+I don’t think it particularly sped anything up.
+It just meant that every evening I had to touch my giant bald hole, when I just wanted to pretend that it didn’t exist.
+At the 2 month mark I actually had the steroid injected straight into my head.
+As you can imagine wasn’t that fun.
 After I had the injections, I stopped using the liquid steroids.

 Other than the main ‘hole’ I was losing hair all over my head, but not in patches, it just got really thin.
 The problem with steroids is that you can’t use them across a large area, so I could only really use it on the worst patch.